UbiquityRobotics/learn/quick_start/unboxing/unboxing.md

 ![Coin cell clip](Magni_CR2032_Battery.jpg)
 #### Optional Top Flat Plate Install

 The top plate should be the last thing attached, using 6  M6 machine screws.
-Note that the countersunk holes will be on the top and that an extra hole that is meant for an upward facing Raspberry Pi camera should be over the camera bracket.
+Notice that there is one 10mm or so hole in one corner of the plate that is meant to allow the camera if in 'upward' position to see the ceiling so be aware of that as you put the top plate on the robot.
+Note that the countersunk holes will be on the top.

 A video of the unboxing process is available:  [Video](https://youtu.be/pF38kFOl0Ic)

+### Suggested Next Page To Visit To Connect To The robot

+The next logical step to use the Magni robot would be to connect to it and start learning more about the robot using a network connection.

+Next you can take a look next at the [**CONNECTING**](https://learn.ubiquityrobotics.com/connecting)  page of the learn documentation.